 No matter what the charges that you have been faced with, it is always a good idea to speak with a Miami grand theft attorney to better understand how to best fight against these allegations.
 As a former prosecutor, South Florida grand theft defense attorney Eric Matheny is more than capable at handling all types of theft crimes throughout Florida.
 He has a vast understanding of how the other side of the criminal justice system works, as he has been on the other side of the courtroom.
 With this experience, he is more easily able to identify holes in the prosecution's case.

-If you or your loved one is facing charges for grand theft, call (888) 900-0365 for an immediate free case evaluation.
+If you or your loved one is facing charges for grand theft in Miami, call (888) 900-0365 for an immediate free case evaluation.

 With an insider’s perspective on how the justice system works, our lawyer case assess the strengths and weaknesses of a case which gives him the ability to make wise, informed decisions on how to proceed, no matter what you are facing.
 Attorney Matheny has handled over 50 jury and non-jury trials and proudly serves the accused and arrested in Miami-Dade County, Broward County, and Palm Beach County.Learn More about His Experience